-Considered to be one of the most delicious crustaceans of the world, the anticipation of the opening of stone crab season on October 15 and thoughts of their sweet succulence and rich, snowy white meat has our mouths watering!
+Considered to be one of the most delicious crustaceans of the world, the anticipation of the opening of stone crab season on October 15 and thoughts of their sweet succulence and rich, snowy white meat always has our mouths watering!

-From October through May, Florida's recreational and commercial stone crab claw season is on.
+Each year, from October through May, Florida's recreational and commercial stone crab claw season is on.
 Local commercial fishermen start pulling stone crab traps Tuesday morning and many of our area restaurants will be offering these tasty crustaceans the same day.Catching

 Our favorite Menippe mercenaria hails from the warm waters of the Gulf of Mexico, though he counts family as far north as North Carolina in the Atlantic and as far south as the Caribbean.
 Born in shallow sea grass beds, our stone crab burrows into the protective sandy bottom and moves into deeper waters as he matures.
 He is always seeking the protection of rocks, shells and sponges.